iBeliever/quickly/docs/corejs.rst

 Core Modules
 ------------

-  - assert (exposed as Assert to qml)
+  - assert (exposed as Assert to QML)
+  - events (exposed as Events)
+  - fs (incomplete, exposed as Filesystem)
+  - path (incomplete, exposed as Paths, not Path, because of the QtQuick.Path)
-  - url (exposed as Url to qml)
+  - punycode (exposed as Punycode)
   - querystring (exposed as Querystring)
-  - punycode (exposed as Punycode)
+  - url (exposed as Url to QML)
-  - path (incomplete, exposed as Paths, not Path, because of the QtQuick.Path)
-  - fs (incomplete, exposed as Filesystem)
+  - util (exposed as Util)

 Usage
 -----